supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Types-of-relations-on-a-set/Transitive Relation.md

 ![[Pasted image 20231014233933.png]]

-> [!intuition] For checking transitive relation, take two relation ordered pairs rather than a single ordered pair as in the above relations.
+> [!intuition] For checking transitive relation, take two ordered pairs rather than a single ordered pair as in the above relations.
 > Take $a R b$ and $b R c$ and then check if $a R c$

 ### Examples